theopn/dotfiles/README.md

 Fedora Fedora Fedora.

+#### AwesomeWM

+New project I started recently.
+I still prefer i3, but tinkering with Lua configuration is fun.

 #### Dunst

 Notification daemon, and is also used to grep result of `cal` command and weather information to display them as a pop-up.